-1. About this Policy
+1. About this Privacy Policy

 Bartercard Digital Australia Pty Ltd (ABN 19 665 448 984) (‘we’, ‘us’, ‘our’, ‘Bartercard Australia’) understands the importance of, and is committed to, protecting your personal information.
 We comply with the Privacy Act 1988 (Privacy Act).
-We are bound by the Australian Privacy Principles (APPs) which regulate how we may collect, use, disclose and store personal information, and how you may access and correct personal information held about you.
+We are bound by the Australian Privacy Principles (APPs) which regulate how we may collect, use, disclose and store personal information, and how you may access, and correct personal information held about you.

 Purpose

-The purpose of this privacy policy is to:
+The purpose of this Privacy Policy is to:

 Changes to this privacy policy